zasadnyy-inc/v-zasadnyy-com/app/_posts/2014-02-12-mastering-unity-project-folder-structure-level-0-vcs.markdown

 ![Test Unity Project Folder StructureLets]({{ site.baseurl }}/img/posts/mastering-unity-project-folder-structure-level-0-vcs/folder-structure.png){:.pull-left style="margin: 10px 30px 30px 0px;"}

-Lets create new Unity project called “testproject”, import “Standard Assets (Mobile)” package, create new `Test.cs` script attached to camera and check our folder structure.
+Let's create new Unity project called “testproject”, import “Standard Assets (Mobile)” package, create new `Test.cs` script attached to a camera and check our folder structure.

 You’ll find that there are quite a lot of files and folders, good news that **only two folders should be kept under source control: `Assets` and `ProjectSettings`**.
 Other are generated from this two.